MichaelCClary/Recreationally-Deployed/README.md

 ### Prerequisites

 * Install node
-* Install PSQL and setup database with recreationaly.sql as your schema design
+* Install PSQL and setup database with recreationaly.sql as your schema design from backend

 ### Installation
 Please let me know if you have any trouble or anything is not clear and I will try my best